 Many herbal and nutritional treatments have been tried with varying success.
 Certainly, antioxidant vitamins such as C and E, which are also helpful in times of stress, are indicated (Vitamin C as sodium ascorbate or Ester C, and Vitamin E as dl-alpha tocopherol; not the d- form, which is synthetic).
 Other antioxidants such as BioSuperfood may also be helpful, because of their anti-inflammatory action.
 Herbs such as slippery elm, horsetail, and couch grass have helped some cats.
 Many cats have done well with Co-Enzyme Q10, which prevents inflammation at the cellular level.

 Cranberry extract is beneficial for many animals, especially dogs, who tend to have actual infections of the bladder.
 Cranberry is thought to prevent the attachment of the E. coli bacteria to the bladder wall.
 Because bacteria are not present in most cases of LUTS, it may be less beneficial for cats.
 However, cats being cats, cranberry may still be helpful, even without any evidence of bacteria.
 Cranberry capsules are available at the health food store (typically in 250 mg strength which is a good once-a-day dose for cats), and are very safe to give long-term.

 Essences are very helpful for LUTS.
 Because the problem is so highly stress-related, addressing any underlying emotional imbalances and susceptibilities can be critical for long-term resolution.
-The Spirit Essences formula “UR-Fine” is specifically designed to reduce stress and keep the urinary tract supported and balanced.
+The Jackson Galaxy Solution formula “UR-Fine” is specifically designed to reduce stress and keep the urinary tract supported and balanced.